dantomas1/assessment/README.md

 1000 draft Articles to be updated to published.
 There are many ways to do it but I think creating a scope relation inside the Post model and then create a subclass for Post class, possibly named publish with controller and index route.
 Then from #app/controllers/draft_controller.rb you can create index action containing instance variable like this:

  #app/models/post.rb

  class Post < ActiveRecord::Base

   belongs_to :user
   has_many :comments

- scope :drafts, ->() {where(status: "publish").limit(2).update_all(status: "draft")}
- scope :pablish, -> () { where(status: "publish")}

- end

- #app/models/draft.rb
- class Draft < Post
- end

- #app/controllers/draft_controller.rb
- class DraftController < ApplicationController

- def index
-   @publish2only = Post.drafts
- end

- end

- Because Active Record scope can be associated with a Proc(built-in class) represents a Ruby block as an object, like blocks they carry around context where they were defined.
-Therefore Ctive Record scope may have arguements, that is why we are able to run this inside the Post model :
-    scope :drafts, ->() {where(status: "publish").limit(2).update_all(status: "draft")}

-Given the following model tables, Use ActiveRecord to present the following serialized response.
-Optimize your code for performance.

-In this we will use ActiveModel::Serializers, it will create pretty JSON format, although the source of the data will be optimized with something like Materialized view concept in large project.
-So we will grab gem 'active_model_serializers', '~> 0.10.0' into our Gemfile and bundle install it.
-Then we run the "rails generate serializer user" (same for post and comment)  this will generate the user_serializer, and the two others inside serializer folder which is inside app folder.
-Then we open up the #app/serializers/user_serializer.rb and edit it this way:

-class UserSerializer < ActiveModel::Serializer
-  attributes :id, :username, :email has_many :posts

-  class PostSerializer < ActiveModel::Serializer
-    attributes :id, :title, :comments
-    belongs_to :user

-  end
-end

- "The generated serializer will contain basic attributes and has_many/has_one/belongs_to declarations, based on the model."
-Quote from the official github page.
- As you can see we embedded the PostSerializer inside UserSerializer and declared the comments object as an attribute and ofcourse reciprocated the relationship status declaration of UserSerializer.
-Ofcourse we have the models structured too:

- #app/models/user.rb
- class User < ActiveRecord::Base

-  has_many :comments
-  has_many :posts

- end

- #app/models/comments.rb
- class Comment < ActiveRecord::Base

-  belongs_to :post
-  belongs_to :user

- end

-  #app/models/post.rb
-  class Post < ActiveRecord::Base

-  belongs_to :user
-  has_many :comments